FREE SHIPPING AND RETURNS!

 Why is there an application fee?

 We receive hundreds of applications every week.
 Charging a small fee helps us ensure that the artists who apply are serious and committed.
-Please note, the application fee is non-refundable regardless of whether or not you are invited to show your work, or if you live outside of the United States.
+Please note, the application fee is non-refundable regardless of whether or not you are invited to show your work.

 Why ask for my birthday on the application?